Ar113s/Ar113s/README.md

 ---

-## 🚧 Currently Building / Learning
-- Better Python automation for recon
-- Home lab with attack & defense scenarios
-- Detection engineering (alerts, logs, IOCs)
-- More structured pentesting methodology

----

-## 📬 Connect (optional)
-- Email: `<your-email>`
-- TryHackMe / HackTheBox: `<your-profile>`

----

 > **“Break it.
 Understand it.
 Fix it.
 Repeat.”**
-> — My entire purple-team workflow 😄
+>                             — My entire purple-team workflow